 Attention: Exceptionally some countries (such as India) might levy an import tax on the physical part of the consignment.

-- If you wish to order three or more items.
+- If you wish to own three or more items.

 - If you are a VAT registered business / institution registered in the EU, i.e. eligible for the deduction of the national VAT rate for digital products under the reverse charge rule.

-- If you ordered a PDF and decided that you would also like the Print book.
+- If you already own a PDF and decided that you would also like the Print book.